 Providing aggressive representation and supportive counsel

 Sexual harassment is an assault on a person’s dignity and worth.
 It can be emotionally scarring and even physically debilitating.
 Despite efforts to eliminate sexual harassment from the workplace, offending behavior continues and victims seek recourse through the law.
-If you believe you have been a victim of sexual harassment, The Schauer Law Offices, PLLC is here to help.
+If you believe you have been a victim of sexual harassment, Our Seattle sexual harassment lawyer at The Schauer Law Offices, PLLC is here to help.
 Attorney Jason Schauer has more than 12 years of experience litigating cases and negotiating settlements.

 Understanding sexual harassment and the law